AlextheYounga/us-federal-code/usc/title-34-crime-control-and-law-enforcement/frontmatter.md

 605. Recidivism Prevention 60501

+#### Prior Provisions ####

+A prior Title 34, Navy, was repealed generally by act Aug.
+10, 1956, ch.
+1041, 70A Stat.
+1, which revised and codified the statutory provisions that related to the Army, Navy, Air Force, and Marine Corps, and enacted those provisions into law as Title 10, Armed Forces.
+For distribution of provisions of former Title 34 in Title 10, see Table II, set out preceding the text of Title 10.

 |                                                                                  *Former Classification*                                                                                   |*New Classification or Disposition*|
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|
 |                                                              18:1 note prec (Ex.
 Ord.
 No. 11396, Feb.
 7, 1968, 33 F.R.
 2689)                                                               |        34:10101 note prec         |